ggming1990/Dispersal-network-heterogeneity-affect-ecosystem-stability-in-rock-paper-scissors-tournaments/README.txt

 We also constructed the shared & unshared networks, "reg.mat", "ran.mat", "exp.mat", and "scal.mat" are respectively regular, random, exponential, and scale-free shared networks.
 In addition, their unshared networks are respectively "rega.mat", "rana.mat", "expa.mat", and "scala.mat".

-Furthermore, Initial species distribution is "initialspecies.mat".
+Furthermore, initial species distribution is "initialspecies.mat".